skule/bylaws/bylaw-2.md

 1. There shall be a UTEK Director who shall be responsible for organizing the University of Toronto Engineering Kompetition, a qualifying competition for students wishing to compete in the Ontario Engineering Competition (OEC).
 1. The UTEK Director shall be overseen by the Vice-President Academic.

-## Ombudsperson
-1. There shall be an Ombudsperson who shall make themselves available to receive complaints from the Members.
-1. The Ombudsperson shall mediate conflicts, track problem areas, provide whistleblowing options to Members with concerns, and make recommendations for changes to structure and practices of the Society.
-1. The Ombudsperson shall maintain confidentiality of all personal information unless the respective party authorizes otherwise.
-1. The decisions of the Ombudsperson shall not be binding on the Society or its Members.
-1. The Ombudsperson shall be responsible for actively seeking out the opinions and views of the Members through surveys, discussion and any other means they deem appropriate.
-1. The Ombudsperson should liaise regularly with the Officers and maintain open communication with the Project Directors, Associated Entities, Class Representatives, Affiliated Clubs, and Board of Directors, in order to keep them aware of any issues brought up by the Members.
-1. The Ombudsperson shall create and distribute an annual Skule Census.
-1. The Ombudsperson shall compile and distribute information from the Census once the student population completes it in order to provide the results to the Society and its Members.
-1. At the April Board Meeting, the Ombudsperson shall make a report on issues within the Society identified through complaints or the Ombudsperson's other duties.
-1. The Ombudsperson shall facilitate or delegate the responsibility of facilitating Sexual Violence Prevention and Response training on at least two occasions each year.
-1. The Ombudsperson shall attend a form of or equivalent of Equity Training and Sexual Violence Prevention and Response Training, before the November month of their term, provided by the University of Toronto and their resources or from an external organization deemed reliable at a meeting of the Board of Directors.
-1. The Ombudsperson shall report to the Speaker of the Board of Directors.

 ## Skule Kup Director
 1. There shall be a Skule Kup Director who shall be responsible for organizing the Skule Kup, a year-round interdisciplinary competition to encourage discipline pride and camaraderie.
 1. The Skule Kup Director shall be overseen by Vice President Student Life